-The Group's may invest in Equity Assets that are aligned with the Group strategy and that present opportunities to enhance the Group's returns from its investments.
-The Group expects, that most of its investments in Equity Assets will take the form of minority interests in referral partners, in pursuit of the Group's investment policy.
-The Directors believe that an ancillary benefit of these investments in Equity Assets will be to more closely align the interests of the Company with those of its commercial partners, and thereby improve the Group's underwriting and analysis capabilities and visibility of trends and opportunities in the specialist finance market.
+The Company may invest in Equity Assets that are aligned with its strategy and that present opportunities to enhance the Company's returns.
+The Company expects, that most of its investments in Equity Assets will take the form of minority interests in referral partners, in alignment with the Company's investment policy.

+The diagram below outlines the various aspects of the Company's strategy